 Contemplative Traditions and Direct Enquiry

+The human author also wishes to acknowledge the profound influence of contemplative traditions and teachers encountered over many years of practice and inquiry.
 These include lineages rooted in yoga, Ayurveda, tantra, meditation, and Advaita Vedanta, whose disciplines of attention, introspection, direct enquiry, and sustained investigation into consciousness deeply shaped both the questions explored throughout this work and the manner in which they were approached.

 The authors recognise that many contemporary discussions concerning cognition and consciousness unfold within frameworks strongly shaped by external observation and third-person analysis.

+Contemplative traditions contributed an additional mode of inquiry: disciplined attention directed toward the structure of experience itself.
 Not merely asking what consciousness is as an abstract concept, but investigating directly the nature of awareness, identity, perception, suffering, relation, and Being through lived experience.

 The human author offers particular gratitude to the teachers and traditions that encouraged sincere enquiry over dogma and direct investigation over inherited certainty.